 Take a towel and roll in horizontally.
 Place it on the ground and lay on the towel by placing it around your bra strap area.
 Spread your arms outwards with your elbows touching the ground and your palm facing the ceiling.
 Inhale deeply and as you exhale let your body push your body towards to the rolled towel.

-5. Stretch Forward and Up With a towel.
+5. Stretch Forward

 All these stretches are great for helping you in getting rid of back pain during breastfeeding.
 However, it is suggested that you seek medical advice before opting for any of the above-mentioned suggestions for relieving back pain.